 Hotel San Cristóbal

-This is the first swanky retreat to open in Todos Santos, a laid-back surfers' haven on the Baja Peninsula.
-It's conveniently located on Playa Punta Lobos—adjacent to where local fisherman bring their catch of the day.
+This swanky retreat in Todos Santos, is part of a laid-back surfers' haven on the Baja Peninsula.
+It's conveniently located on the beach at Punta Lobos—adjacent to where local fisherman bring their catch of the day.
 What does this mean for honeymooners?
 Legit sea-to-table meals, since the chefs stop by the dock each afternoon to pick the fish that's served for dinner each night.

-Celebs from Emily Ratajkowski to Lupita Nyong'o flock to this 50-acre Riviera Maya gem, formerly owned by an Italian duchess.
+Celebs like Emily Ratajkowski and Lupita Nyong'o flock to this 50-acre Riviera Maya gem, formerly owned by an Italian duchess.
 That's because it's the epitome of laid-back cool: Think crisp, all-white rooms, a blissfully quiet pool, a mile long (nearly private) white-sand beach, and tailor-made spa programs that include a private Jacuzzi session.

 Expect to be treated like a celeb at this ultra-luxe retreat.
 Private butlers will organize thrill-seeking activities like skydiving, scuba diving, snorkeling, and deep sea fishing, then follow it up with a poolside foot massage.
-Afterward, go for a dip in the ocean on the resort's swimmable beach, a rarity in Cabo, followed by an astronomer-led stargazing session in the Baja Desert.
+Afterward, go for a dip in the ocean on the resort's swimmable beach, a rarity in Cabo.

 NIZUC Resort & Spa